MamdouhHisham/New-York-City-Taxi-Trip-Duration/README.md

 - **Rush Hour**: A newly created feature that identifies whether the trip occurred during a peak traffic period

 ## Model

+The model which used in this project is Ridge Regression.
+It has pipeline contains of:

+- **Column Transformer**: Applies `OneHotEncoder` to categorical features and `StandardScaler` to numeric features.
+- **Polynomail Features** : Generates polynomial features to enable the model to capture more complex patterns in the data
+- **Ridge Regression**: A linear regression model with L2 regularization to prevent overfitting.

+## Evaluation Metrics

+The model is evaluated using the following metrics:

+- **Root Mean Squared Error (RMSE)**: Evaluates the average magnitude of the prediction errors.
+- **R² Score**: Reflects the proportion of variance in the target variable that can be explained by the model's features.

+## Final Model results

+- **Train Evaluation** :  RMSE: 0.4254, R²: 0.6700
+- **Test Evaluation** : RMSE: 0.4977, R²: 0.6130